 Retirement planning - no time like the present

 The very concept of retirement is changing.
-‘Phased retirement’ is becoming more common; the way we access our pension is now a lot more flexible, and it’s no secret that in the UK we’re living longer than ever before.
-A longer retirement and more choice over how you take your pension make for an exciting time.
-And planning ahead will help ensure you’re on track to a financially secure future.
+‘Phased retirement’ is becoming more common; the way we access our pension is now a lot more flexible.
+More choice over how you take your pension make for an exciting time, and planning ahead will help ensure you’re on track to a financially secure future.
 Our timeline will help you get started.

 10 years before you plan to retire

 Although retirement can still seem a while away, begin to consider what you want your life to be like when you get there.
 Here are some things to think about as you start to build your plan:

 - How much you’ll likely have in your pension fund/s - and the income you’ll need when you retire.